Aiswarya-prasad/Publication_Baud_metaG_NvsF_2022/README.md

 --------

+If you use this database or code please cite:

+Baud, G. L., Prasad, A., Ellegaard, K. M., & Engel, P. (2022).
+Turnover of strain-level diversity modulates functional traits in the honeybee gut microbiome between nurses and foragers. bioRxiv, 2022-12. (https://www.biorxiv.org/content/10.1101/2022.12.29.522137v2.full)

 # Acknowledgement

 Most of the scripts and analyses from this manuscript have been adapted, developed or taken directly from the work of Kirsten Ellegaard, in particular the following publications: